As Americans look to escape, this peer-to-peer RV rental startup is happy to accommodate them – TechCrunch

 TC: You mentioned de-bookings earlier this year.
 Did you have to lay off staff?

 JC: We had about 160 employees prior to COVID.
-And we did do some right sizing.
-Most of the impact in our organization was in our international markets — we had a team in Italy, Germany, France, UK, Australia, New Zealand [that were cut].
+And we did do some right-sizing.
+Most of the impact in our organization was in our international markets — we had a team in Italy, Germany, France, U.K., Australia, New Zealand [that were cut].
 In terms of our domestic employees, rather than cuts, we sat down with the team and said, ‘If everybody is willing to take a salary adjustment, we will reward you with more equity in the business.
 This could be a period of time where we save those jobs around us.’

 I work with no income; I don’t have a salary.
-And there are a few other executives who elected to do [forgo theirs].
+And there are a few other executives who elected to [forgo theirs].
 So it was a way to align our employees with our investors by compensating them more in equity.

 TC: As business picks up again, are you thinking about another round of funding?